 Fingerprint scanners also provide an additional level of security, if it’s supported on your device.
 It’s also much more convenient and less time consuming.

-4. Update your software and operating systems
+4. Update your software and operating systems to cyber-safe versions

 It is important to allow automatic updates on your devices and systems like your computers, laptops, tablets and mobile phones.
 Often, software updates (for operating systems and applications, for example) are developed to address security issues.
 Updates also often include new security features that protect your data and device.